Lauren Drain Rocks Minuscule Thong Bikini While Snorkeling In Greece

 Lauren Drain took to Instagram earlier today to share a sizzling photo of herself in a minuscule blue bikini.
-The blond bombshell had been teasing her new training program a lot at the beginning of the month but now, she’s changed her tune and has been taking the whole social distancing thing very seriously.
-In the sexy addition to her feed, the former nurse stunned in revealing bikini.
+The blond bombshell had been teasing her new training program a lot at the beginning of the month, but now she’s changed her tune and has been taking the whole social distancing thing very seriously.
+In the sexy addition to her feed, the former nurse stunned in a revealing bikini.

 The shot was snapped from an aerial view as the blond beauty swam deep under the sea.
-Just beneath her was a number of rocks and in front of her was a ton of huge coral.
-She geotagged her location in Greece but did not specifically share if the photo was a throwback shot or a current one though she did mention that she was practicing social distancing amid the COVID-19 pandemic.
+Just beneath was a number of rocks and in front of her was a ton of huge coral.
+She geotagged her location in Greece but did not specifically share if the photo was a throwback shot or a current one.
+However, she did mention that she was practicing social distancing amid the COVID-19 pandemic.

 The image also included a view of Drain’s backside as she swam under the water, spreading her arms out and kicking her legs.

-Drain’s long, blond locks floated in the water while her killer figure was on full display in an itty bitty blue bikini.
+Drain’s long, blond locks floated in the water while her killer figure was on full display in an itty-bitty blue bikini.
 The suit bottoms tucked into her booty and flaunted her muscular legs from her quads all the way up to her thighs.
-She also wore a matching blue pair of blue goggles that were he same color as her suit.
-Even though the photo has only been live for an hour, it’s earned her a ton of attention from fans.
+She also wore matching blue goggles to go along with her suit.

+Even though the photo has only been live for an hour, it’s earned a ton of attention from fans.

-In addition to over 11,000 likes the shot has also earned over 80 comments from Drain’s 3.9 million fans.
-While most Instagrammers chimed in to rave over her ripped figure, many others couldn’t get over how beautiful the setting was.
+In addition to over 11,000 likes, the shot has also earned over 80 comments from Drain’s 3.9 million fans.
+While most Instagrammers raved over her ripped figure, many others couldn’t get over how beautiful the setting was.
 A few more applauded her on practicing social distancing like a pro.

 “Mermaids should look that good,” one of Drain’s fans suggested.